ignite/web/packages/vuex/README.md

 }
 ```

-Then, in your app's `./store/index.js` file:
+Then, in your app `./store/index.js` file:

 ```
 // index.js